wbandabarragan/optics-laboratory/README.md

 ## Syllabus:

-- Error propagation
+- Error Calculation and Propagation.
+Regression analysis.
-- Lens laws
+- Optics, Lenses and Lens laws.
+- Focal Length and Bessel Method (lens systems).
+- Optical instruments (slide projector, microscope, telescope)

 ## Optics Design Applet:

 For some of the excercises we will use this applet:

 https://phydemo.app/ray-optics/simulator/

+## Acknowledgements:

+The material and lecture notes presented here are based on lectures delivered by former TUHH instructors.